RobotecAI/ros2-for-unity/README.md

 ## Usage

-0. Perform building steps described in the OS-specific readme or download pre-built Unity package.
+1. Perform building steps described in the OS-specific readme or download pre-built Unity package.
-1. Open or create Unity project.
+2. Open or create Unity project.
-1. Go to Assets in the menu bar (at the top of the Unity Window).
+3. Go to Assets in the menu bar (at the top of the Unity Window).
-2. Select `Import Package` → `Custom Package`.
+4. Select `Import Package` → `Custom Package`.
-3. In the file browser, select the .unitypackage file built by `create_unity_asset` script (by default located in `install/unity_package`) and follow the instructions on the screen.
+5. In the file browser, select the .unitypackage file built by `create_unity_asset` script (by default located in `install/unity_package`) and follow the instructions on the screen.
-4. In the project tab, navigate to `Assets/Ros2ForUnity/Scripts`, select any object in the hierarchy tab, and add a script component by dragging `ROS2TalkerExample.cs` to the inspector tab.
+6. In the project tab, navigate to `Assets/Ros2ForUnity/Scripts`, select any object in the hierarchy tab, and add a script component by dragging `ROS2TalkerExample.cs` to the inspector tab.
 ROS2UnityComponent dependency will be added automatically (see the screenshot below).
-5. Select another object in the hierarchy tab and add repeat the previous step using `ROS2ListenerExample.cs`.
+7. Select another object in the hierarchy tab and add repeat the previous step using `ROS2ListenerExample.cs`.
-6. Once you start the project in Unity, you should be able to see two nodes talking with each other in  Unity Editor's console or use `ros2 node list` and `ros2 topic echo /chatter` to verify ros2 communication.
+8. Once you start the project in Unity, you should be able to see two nodes talking with each other in  Unity Editor's console or use `ros2 node list` and `ros2 topic echo /chatter` to verify ros2 communication.

 ![usage.png](usage.png)

+## Acknowledgements

+Open-source release of ROS2 For Unity was made possible through cooperation with [Tier IV](https://tier4.jp).
+Thanks to encouragement, support and requirements driven by Tier IV the project was significantly improved in terms of portability, stability, core structure and user-friendliness.